JacquesJacob/Bridger_SOAP_SWIFT/README.md

 # Bridger_SOAP_SWIFT
-Sample code to call a Search into Bridger for SWIFT messages.
+Sample code to call a Bridger Search specially for SWIFT messages.